 During the build up to murder sequence, with Ivor Novello playing piano, Morris Weissman clearly leaves the room "to use the telephone".
 We see him at the telephone, but then he is back in the room again during later shots, but when the murder is discovered, he is still on the telephone.

-When McCardle's coffin is shown loaded into the hearse, there are only two men closing the back of the hearse.
+When McCordle's coffin is shown loaded into the hearse, there are only two men closing the back of the hearse.
 There are no other pall bearers in sight.
-It would require more than two men to carry a coffin with a man the size of McCardle in it out of the house and to lift it into the hearse.
+It would require more than two men to carry a coffin with a man the size of McCordle in it out of the house and to lift it into the hearse.
 Only two men trying that would find it impossible.